Published on November 23rd, 2017 | by Daniel Nikulin0

 You travel frequently for business and often leave a lot of the work needing done for the flight.
-Even when you’re all caught up, looking things over and fine tuning your strategy are always best left for just before the meeting.
-If only your seat had the space and all the connectivity you needed to recharge your phone and power your laptop.
+Even when you’re all caught up, looking things over and fine-tuning your strategy are always best left for just before the meeting.
+If only your seat had space and all the connectivity you needed to recharge your phone and power your laptop.

 Air Canada Fare Type: Premium Economy or Business Class